-Assessment 1 (2 000 wd eq, 40%)
+Assessment 1 (2000 wd eq, 40%)

-PART 1: Create a scope and sequence, including learning outcomes, covering 10 weeks for a Year 11 preliminary class.
+PART 1: Create a scope and sequence, including learning outcomes, covering a year (4 terms) for a Stage 5 class.

-PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions for the term's work.
-Your scope and sequence must indicate when the task will occur and how the feedback form the summative task can also be used for formative assessment.
+PART 2: Prepare an assessment task (not an essay) that directly links to the teaching and learning intentions for one of the terms.
+Your scope and sequence must indicate when the task will occur and how the feedback from the summative task can also be used for formative assessment.
 Make sure your instructions for the task are grammatically correct and communicate effectively for students.